uga-metrics/uga-metrics.github.io/index.md

 The Econometrics Reading Group is our internal reading group.
 Please see below for our current and upcoming schedules.

-The organizers for this semester is [Hugo Sant'Anna](https://hsantanna.org/) or [Derek Dyal](https://www.terry.uga.edu/directory/derek-dyal/).
+The organizers for this semester is [Hugo Sant'Anna](https://hsantanna.org/) and [Derek Dyal](https://www.terry.uga.edu/directory/derek-dyal/).
 If you would like to present or be added to our mailing list, please contact them.

 ### Fall 2024 Schedule